-12. Holding and ultimate holding companies
+14. Holding and ultimate holding companies

-The directors of the Company consider Asian Hotels (North) Limited, a company incorporated in India as the Company's holding company.
+The directors of the Company consider Fineline Hospitality & Consultancy Pte Ltd, a company incorporated in Mauritius and Glenever Private Holding Ltd as the Company's holding companies and Asian Hotels (North) Limited, a company incorporated in India as the Company's ultimate holding company.